Even though motivation is a key factor when it comes to issues of personal development and self-growth it is not always easy to stay motivated.

-Lack of self confidence
+Lack of Self-confidence

 The greatest enemy to developing a positive high confidence is fear; it can also generate low self-confidence.
-It is therefore very important that you try as much as possible to avoid lacking self confidence.
+It is therefore very important that you try as much as possible to avoid lacking self-confidence.

 “Have your heart in your life’s work, and be stout-hearted.
 Do something, act always, and do it now.
 Don’t be afraid.
 Many a man has been defeated by his doubts—lack of confidence.
 Take your risks —you cannot eliminate them, you cannot escape them.
 You can diminish them by dominating them” ~ Batten’s Wedge.